Hattie Wrixon, Co-founder UNFM

 Uni’s not for me’s mission is to ensure all young people are fully aware of their career options, and see no stigma in exploring alternatives to university, and are fully supported on their journey.

-UNFM are now in their next phase of development and have got a brand new website.
-Recently UNFM launched UNFM Society, the only networking platform for likeminded individuals who did it without a degree.
+UNFM are now in their next phase of development, recently launching UNFM Society, the only networking platform for likeminded individuals who did it without a degree.
 It gives people the opportunity to connect to a range of employers and mentors as well as giving those already in employment professional development opportunities, online tutorials and events.’

 What Were You Looking for When You Left School?
 Why Did You Not Want to Go to Uni?